Drums

 Sun Eagle

-As in many indigenous cultures, the Eagle maintains a prominent place in mythology, as well as daily life.
-Eagle is know for its hunting and fishing prowess.
+As in many indigenous cultures, the Eagle maintains a prominent place in mythology as well as daily life.
+Eagles are known for their hunting and fishing prowess.
 They are considered intelligent, and powerful, as well as possessing vision and strength.
 I have depicted Eagle as the face of the Sun.
 Sun who gives life to all and is very powerful.
-The Sun Eagle has a penetrating vision into the future, as well as into the soul.
+The Sun Eagle has a penetrating vision into the future as well as into the soul.

 Old Man of the Sea

 Sea turtles are not a traditional Northwest Coastal crest or icon.
-However, contemporary Northwest Coastal artists have rendered images of sea turtles to honor their ability to swim long distances, and promote awareness of their endangered status.
+However, contemporary Northwest Coastal artists have rendered images of sea turtles to honor their ability to swim long distances and promote awareness of their endangered status.
 I have chosen the sea turtle to represent the earth we live on.
-His shell is in the style of an old mask, which represents both humans living on the "shell" of the earth's surface, and the wisdom the old turtle has accumulated over the years.
-The "Old Man" is depicted swimming, not just through the sea, but through time. reminding us that nature is endless and will be here long after we are gone.
+Its shell is in the style of an old mask, which represents both humans living on the "shell" of the earth's surface and the wisdom the old turtle has accumulated over the years.
+The "Old Man" is depicted swimming, not just through the sea, but also through time, reminding us that nature is endless and will be here long after we are gone.

 Eagle Salmon